Cyber-Duck/Cyber-Duck.github.io/_posts/2016-03-18-how-to-retrieve-all-objects-on-parse-without-api-limitation.markdown

 });
 {% endhighlight %}

-_Disclaimer:_ this was highly inspired by some snippet I found somewhere but unfortunately I can find that link again.
-I'll keep looking for it...
+_Disclaimer:_ this was highly inspired by some snippets we found across multiple websites.
+We'll look into adding the links to this article...

 Plenty of useful information on how CloudCode works and how to deploy it, directly accessible on the [Parse documentation](https://parse.com/docs/cloudcode/guide).
-This is the code you need to deploy on your Parse instance and basically this will create a new endpoint for you to consume.
+This is the code you need to deploy on your Parse instance and basically this will create a new endpoint for you to "consume".

 Once it's deployed, it can be consumed by using either a Promise (or not, it's up to you really):
 {% highlight javascript startinline %}